ahmosman/connect4_c/README.md

 # Connect4 Game

-This project implements a simple Connect4 game using TCP sockets and poll in C. The game consists of a server and multiple clients.
+This project implements a simple Connect4 game using TCP sockets and poll in C++.
+The game consists of a server and multiple clients.
 Clients can connect to the server, join a game, and take turns to play.

 ## Compilation and Execution